IBPS RRB Selection Process 2020

 Overall, the IBPS RRB Selection Process includes seven phases:

 - Online registration

 - Preliminary Examination

 - Single Online Examination

 - Document Verification

 - Final Allotment

-Candidates who wish to appear for the ongoing recruitment process should register themselves and complete filling up of IBPS RRB Application Form.
-Candidates who apply successfully for the exam will have to appear for the Prelims Exam.
+Candidates who wish to appear for the recruitment process should register themselves and complete filling up of IBPS RRB Application Form.
+Candidates who will apply successfully for the exam can appear for the Prelims Exam.